harthur/nomnom/README.md

 	   -d, --debug              Print debugging info

 # Options hash
-The options hash passed to `nomnom.opts()` is a hash keyed on option name.
+The options hash passed to `nomnom.options()` is a hash keyed on option name.
 Each option specification can have the following fields:

 #### abbr and full
 `abbr` is the single character string to match to this option, `full` is the full-length string (defaults to the name of the option).